Get

 Training your Maltipoos from a young age will set the foundation for them to grow into confident adults.
 From the moment you bring them home, training can begin.

-Training may seem overwhelming, and while all Maltipoos will respond differently, these tips will help you train your dog and set it up for success.
+Training may seem overwhelming, and while all Maltipoos will respond differently, these tips will help you train your dog and set them up for success.

-You should begin light training immediately if your puppy is less than 3 months old.
-When a dog is 3 or 4 months old, it has long enough focus and concentration to begin learning basic commands.
-There are two types of training: command training and house training.
+You should begin house and basic obedience training immediately even if your puppy is less than 3 months old.
+When a dog is 3 or 4 months old, they have long enough focus and concentration to begin learning command combinations.
+There are several aspects of training which are important for a puppy: house training, obedience training, and socialization.

 Every dog should be familiar with a few basic commands to make training a smooth process.
 The basic commands are sit, stay, and come.